romilly/explorer-hat-examples/README.md

 # Examples for **Explorer Hat Tricks**

-A forthcoming ebook about the Pimoroni Explorer Hat Pro
+Examples and projects for a forthcoming ebook about the Pimoroni Explorer Hat Pro

 Disclaimer: I have been a follower and customer of Pimoroni for years, but I have no official connection with them.